atome-fr/layout-manager/README.md

 ## Tech

-LayoutManager uses jQuery to manage the DOMElements.
+LayoutManager uses React to manage the DOMElements.

 ## Current Feature

  - Component give a jQueryElement to add some DOMElements inside
- - SplitterComponent display some component splitted by a handle to change the size of the components :
+ - Splitter display some component splitted by a handle to change the size of the components :
- -- RowComponent display multiple components in row
+ -- RowView display multiple components in row
- -- ColumnComponent display multipls component in column
+ -- ColumnView display multiple components in column

 ## Installation